 A Franciscan priest, Fray Marcos de Niza, is said to have traveled to the fabled “Seven Golden Cities of Cibola” in what is now the western part of New Mexico.
 He sailed to the Americas in 1531 and traveled to Peru, Guatemala, and Mexico.

-Marcos was born in Nice, Italy in about 1495 and grew up to become a Franciscan friar.
-In 1531, a group of friars were selected to accompany the Spanish conquistadors to the New World and Marcos De Niza was among them.
-Fray Marcos first served in Peru, then Guatemala before he was chosen to explore the country north of Sonora, Mexico.
-The area, based on hearsay stories of Alvar Nunez Cabeza de Vaca and other explorers were allegedly filled with wealth.
-In March 1539, the friar, proceeded by the slave, Estevanico, who had been to the area, started out from Culiacan, Mexico and crossed into southeastern Arizona.
+Marcos was born in Nice, Italy, in about 1495 and grew up to become a Franciscan friar.
+In 1531, a group of friars was selected to accompany the Spanish conquistadors to the New World, and Marcos De Niza was among them.
+Fray Marcos first served in Peru, then Guatemala, before he was chosen to explore the country north of Sonora, Mexico.
+Based on hearsay stories of Alvar Nunez Cabeza de Vaca and other explorers, the area was allegedly filled with wealth.
+In March 1539, the friar, proceeded by the slave, Estevanico, who had been to the area, started from Culiacan, Mexico, and crossed into southeastern Arizona.

 The slave and guide, Estevanico, was sent ahead as an advance scout.
 Separated by several days of travel from Fray Marcos de Niza, Estevanico approached “Cíbola,” which is thought today to have been the Zuni pueblo of Hawikuh.
 On his arrival, he announced his intentions to make peace, heal the sick, and told the villagers that he had been sent by white men who would soon arrive and instruct them in divine matters.
 The village elders, suspicious of his claims that he came from a land of white men because he was dark and resentful of his demands for turquoise and women, killed him when he attempted to enter the village.